Faculty and staff play an important role as students may seek assistance from you during times of distress.

 Our role as mental health counselors here at SUNY Poly is to assist the student as well as the college community.
 At times students are managing more than academic pressures.
 Students may be managing family problems, relationship or identity issues, grief, anxiety, pre-existing mental health or medical issues, etc. Faculty and staff may be instrumental by showing interest and helping that student regain well-being.

 Counseling Services will also provide training to faculty and staff in responding to students in distress.
-Please call the Wellness Center and we will schedule a training session for you or your department called Campus Connect: A Suicide Prevention Training for Gatekeepers and/or QPR (Question, Persuade, Respond) Suicide Prevention Training.
+Please call the Wellness Center and we will schedule a training session for you.
 The goal is to reduce suicidal behaviors and save lives by providing training to make a positive difference in the life of someone they know.

 The information provided below is a general guideline for you to help a student who may be in distress.
 For more information call the Wellness Center, Counseling Services (Utica) at 315-792-7172.

 Don’t Wait for a Crisis.
 Make Mental Health Care Routine: At SUNY, many programs are being made available to meet the mental health needs of our students and communities.
 For more information including free Question, Persuade and Refer (QPR) training visit: https://www.suny.edu/mental-health/